 The KLU library offers a collection of selected daily newspapers and magazines in print.
 Come to the campus library, pick and read the latest issue of The International New York Times, Hamburger Abendblatt, Handelsblatt, DVZ, The Economist or Harvard Business Manager.

 If you prefer to read your favorite magazine online, use our Discovery Services to access newspaper and magazine articles.
 Simply tip in the periodical you are looking for and browse through the latest news stories.
 For instance, the database LexisNexis provides access to thousands of newspapers and magazines worldwide such as Financial Times, New York Times, Washington Post, The Economist, The Guardian, Le Figaro, Die Zeit, Der Spiegel and many others.
-You can also look up the title of a specific magazine or journal in our A-Z journal finder, which also shows you back issues.
+You can also look up the title of a specific magazine or journal in our KLU Journal Viewer, which also shows you back issues.

 Find out more about LexisNexis and other databases, including tutorials and overviews on our page research databases.

 Full text-, fact- and bibliographical databases selected by the KLU Library.